 - Unlimited reading for $8.99/month.

 - No free trial available.

-- Unlimited access to puzzle, adventure, and racing games.
+- Unlimited access to every title.

 TBR: Tailored Book Recommendations